-If you test positive, your self-isolation period includes the day your symptoms started (or the day you had the test, if you did not have symptoms) and the next 10 full days.
+The NHS advice states: "How long to self-isolate If you test positive, your self- isolation period includes the day your symptoms started (or the day you had the test, if you did not have symptoms) and the next 10 full days.
 You may need to self-isolate for longer if you get symptoms while self-isolating or your symptoms do not go away.
 Read more about how long to self-isolate."
 Individuals who have been identified as a close contact of a suspected or confirmed case of the Omicron variant All - Irrespective of age or vaccination status Individuals should be contacted directly by NHS Test and Trace and will be contacted directly and required to self-isolate immediately and asked to book a PCR test PCR test.
-They will be informed by the local health protection team or NHS Test and Trace if they fall into this category and provided details about self-isolation.
-Further actions for educational settings may be advised by a local Incident Management Team (IMT) investigating a suspected or confirmed case of the Omicron variant of COVID-19
+They will be informed by the local health protection team or NHS Test and Trace if they fall into this Further actions for educational settings may be advised by a local Incident Management Team (IMT) investigating a suspected or confirmed case of the Omicron variant of COVID-19 about self-isolation.
 Where pupils in year 7 (which would be children who were aged 11 on 31 August 2021) and above are educated, Government Guidance recommends that face coverings should be worn by pupils, staff and adult visitors when moving around the premises, outside of classrooms, such as in corridors and communal areas.
 This is a temporary measure.
 Pupils in these schools should also wear a face covering when travelling on public transport and dedicated transport to and from school.
+It

-It is not advised that pupils and staff wear face coverings in classrooms.
-See Circumstances where people are not able to wear face coverings: for exceptions to this.
-Face coverings do not need to be worn when outdoors.
-Getting or spreading Staff Put in place monitoring and supervision to make sure coronavirus by not washing hands or not washing them adequately Pupils Contractors Visitors Drivers pupils and staff are following controls - Put signs up to remind people to wash their hands - Provide information to your workers about when and where they need to wash their hands - Identify if and where additional hand washing facilities may be needed - If people can't wash hands, provide information about how and when to use hand sanitiser - Identify how you are going to replenish hand washing/sanitising facilities - Make sure people are checking their skin for dryness and cracking and tell them to report to you if there is a problem Potential transmission of virus from working within enclosed spaces, Staff in enclosed areas could be exposed to Coronavirus Where there are Staff and Pupil Individual Risk Assessments these should be Put in place monitoring and supervision to make sure people are following controls put in place, e.g. following hygiene including
+Getting or spreading coronavirus by not washing hands or not washing them adequately Staff Pupils Put in place monitoring and supervision to make sure pupils and staff are following controls adequatery Contractors Visitors Drivers Put signs up to remind people to wash their hands Provide information to your workers about when and where they need to wash their hands - Identify if and where additional hand washing facilities may be needed If people can't wash hands, provide information about how and when to use hand sanitiser - Identify how you are going to replenish hand washing/sanitising facilities - Make sure people are checking their skin for dryness and cracking and tell them to report to you if there is a problem